kendrickcc/ckp-test-site/content/post/MyNewSite.md

 The biggest attraction for me is that if I feel the web site is no longer needed; a waste of resources, I can delete the web app out of Azure and that is it.
 I can redeploy it at a later time if warranted.
 I'm only billed for what Azure resources are consumed.
 I also have change control meaning that if I make a change and it crashes the web site, I only need to revert the commit in GitHub.

 Yes, there is a lot of upfront learning, trial and error, but now I really feel in control of my web site.

+This site's theme is `Bilberry`.
+You can find a link to the theme at the bottom of the page.